 A Cambridge institution for more than two decades, Baraka unifies the refined flavors of French gastronomy with the vibrancy of North African cuisines

-Born in Lille, France to a local pastry maker and a Tunisian antiques dealer, Alia Meddeb grew up cooking traditional French and Tunisian dishes in her parents’ kitchen, with ingredients sourced from their garden.
+Born in Lille, France, to a local pastry maker and a Tunisian antiques dealer, Alia Meddeb grew up cooking traditional French and Tunisian dishes in her parents’ kitchen, using fresh ingredients from their garden.
 Inspired by her family’s love of food and pursuing her passion for cooking throughout her entire life, Meddeb developed her own culinary style.
 While upholding traditional French and North African cooking methods, she infuses Baraka’s dishes with her unique creative touch.

-Anative of Fes, Morocco, Omar Bouibegh grew up surrounded by art: his parents were business owners specializing in the finest handcrafted lamps, furnishings, and tiles.
+A native of Fez, Morocco, Omar Bouibegh grew up surrounded by art; his parents were business owners specializing in the finest handcrafted lamps, furnishings, and tiles.

-Sitting in his grandmother’s lap as a child, he learned how to handle spices, roll couscous, make filo dough, and roast meat and fish for savory tagines.
-In partnering with Alia Meddeb, he has deepened the style of cooking at Baraka, introducing new spice combinations and reinterepreting classic recipes in accordance with his Moroccan background.
+Sitting in his grandmother’s lap as a child, Bouibegh learned how to handle spices, roll couscous, make filo dough, and roast meat and fish for savory tagines.
+In partnering with chef Meddeb, he has deepened Baraka’s style of cooking, introducing new spice combinations and re-interpreting some classic recipes in accordance with his Moroccan background.

-He is also the founder of Fez Home Designs inc (www.fezhome.com).
+Omar Bouibegh is also the founder of Fez Home Designs Inc. (www.fezhome.com)